peteroupc/html3dutil/tutorials/shapes.md

     mesh = mesh.transform(matrix);

-You can also use the `recalcNormals()` method to recalculate the mesh's normals, to give the shape a flat or smooth appearance, or to shade the shape from the inside or the outside.
+You can also use the `recalcNormals()` method to recalculate the mesh's normals, in order to give the shape a flat or smooth appearance or to shade the shape from the inside or the outside.
 This method takes two parameters:

 * The first parameter is true if the normals will be calculated such that the shape